-- The individual is a regularly enrolled student - He/she belongs to a military unit called for duty, or is drafted (not eligible for deferment) - Class attendance will continue until the last practical day before reporting for duty as determined by the post-secondary technical institute in which he/she is enrolled which he/she is enrolled will not be entitled to any refund of tuition or fees paid for the privilege of pursuing such course.
+The individual is a regularly enrolled student

+- He/she belongs to a military unit called for duty, or is drafted. (not eligible for deferment) - Deployment activation paperwork must be provided to the Registrar. - Class attendance will continue until the last practical day before reporting for duty as determined by the post-secondary technical institute in which he/she is enrolled.

+An eligible student who is required to report for military duty not earlier than four calendar weeks prior to the date a semester ends, or after completion of at least 75 percent of an extension enrollment, will be given full credit for all courses or lessons of which he/she has an average of "C" or better.
+An eligible student who receives credit for any course for which he/she is enrolled will not be entitled to any refund of tuition or fees paid for the privilege of pursuing such course.
 An eligible student who does not receive credit for a course or lesson in which he/she is enrolled will be entitled to a full refund of tuition and academic fees.

-An eligible student who is required to report for military duty not earlier than four calendar weeks prior to the date a semester ends, or after completion of at least 75 percent of an extension enrollment, will be given full credit for all courses or lessons of which he/she has an average of "C" or better.
-An eligible student who receives credit for any course for